 Susan shared language regarding committee members’ vision for plan implementation to serve as a model for inclusion in Chapter 6 of the plan.

 Ecology has provided language that has been vetted through Ecology management.

+The Squaxin Island Tribe asked why Ecology hasn’t included a bullet on “consider rule-making”, given that it’s in the law?

+Angela said she will bring that up with Ecology management.

 The Squaxin Island Tribe provided language, which Susan suggested could serve as a template for entities interested in using the same or similar language.